 In some cases, we may need to break the tooth into several pieces before removing it.
 This is commonly required with wisdom teeth.
 With the wisdom tooth removed, the potential threat of infection is eliminated.
 Dr. Monahan may refer some wisdom tooth extractions to an oral surgeon in Burlington.

 After you have one or more teeth pulled, you should avoid drinking through a straw until the dentist approves.
 You should also avoid alcoholic beverages and mouthwashes containing alcohol.
 Additionally, limit your physical activity for a few days so you do not agitate the empty socket.

 Sometimes, patients may experience some swelling and bruising.
 This is normal, however, it should subside in a few days.
 Patients can use ice packs to help reduce possible swelling.
 If needed, the doctor may provide pain medication to minimize discomfort.

 This video shows you what to expect after a surgical extraction, as well as how to ensure proper healing.

 Care instructions on how to ensure proper healing of a wisdom tooth that has been surgically removed.

-Please fill out the form and, one of our patient coordinators will contact you soon.
+Please complete the form below and one of our patient coordinators will get back to you in a jiffy.
 Alternatively, you may call our Burlington office at (336) 228-7576.